Myth: The mRNA vaccines change your DNA and could cause cancer.

 More than 200 million Americans have been fully vaccinated and the CDC continues to track all adverse reactions.

 Myth: Getting immunity naturally is safer than getting it from a vaccine.

 Truth: The amount of natural immunity a person gets after an infection varies from person to person.
-Early evidence suggests that natural immunity may not last very long, according to the Centers for Disease Control and Prevention (CDC).
 Developing immunity from the vaccine is less risky than developing immunity naturally because there’s no way to predict the severity of your symptoms if you get COVID-19.

 Myth: Getting vaccinated will make me sick.